Dennis Wilshaw: Club career

-Thanks to greats such as Jesse Pye and Roy Swinbourne, it took until the 1952–53 for Wilshaw to establish himself in the first team; he bagged 18 goals in 30 games that season.
+Thanks to greats such as Jesse Pye and Roy Swinbourne, it took until the 1952–53 for Wilshaw to establish himself in the first-team; he bagged 18 goals in 30 games that season.
 He was a part of the Wolves side that won the league in 1953–54.
 The club's top-scorer with 25 of Wolves' 96 league goals that season, he described the players poor relationship with manager Stan Cullis, claiming that the club's team spirit was good "because we all hated his guts".
 They came close to securing the title again in 1954–55, but instead finished four points behind Chelsea.
 Wilshaw became more of a squad member in the 1955–56 and 1956–57 campaigns, playing 46 games across both seasons.
-In his time, Wolves were one of the greatest teams in the world and he played in victories over Spartak Moscow, Dynamo Moscow, Valencia, Honvéd and Real Madrid.
+In his time, Wolves were one of the greatest teams in the world, and he played in victories over Spartak Moscow, Dynamo Moscow, Valencia, Honvéd and Real Madrid.
 In his time at Molineux, he managed a total of 117 goals in 232 matches for the club.

 In 1957, the striker was transferred to Second Division Stoke City for a £10,000 fee.
-He claimed nine goals in 24 games for the "Potters" in 1957–58, including a hat-trick against Middlesbrough in a Third Round FA Cup tie at the Victoria Ground on 25 January.
-He became the club's top-scorer with 18 goals in 33 appearances in 1958–59, including another Third Round FA Cup hat-trick, this time against Oldham Athletic.
-He was restricted to nine goals in 22 games in 1959–60, though got a third hat-trick in a league win over Lincoln City.
-He went on to claim 14 goals in 30 appearances in 1960–61, holding on to his first team place after manager Frank Taylor was replaced by Tony Waddington.
+He claimed nine goals in 24 games for the "Potters" in 1957–58, including a hat-trick against Middlesbrough in a third round FA Cup tie at the Victoria Ground on 25 January.
+He became the club's top-scorer with 18 goals in 33 appearances in 1958–59, including another third round FA Cup hat-trick, this time against Oldham Athletic.
+He was restricted to nine goals in 22 games in 1959–60, though he got a third hat-trick in a league win over Lincoln City.
+He went on to claim 14 goals in 30 appearances in 1960–61, holding on to his first-team place after manager Frank Taylor was replaced by Tony Waddington.
 He retired from professional football in 1961 after breaking a leg in a FA Cup tie against Newcastle United.